 The technology landscape is constantly changing and improving our lives.
 One area technology has grown significantly in recent years is the medical fields.
-From the availability of online medication to the use of artificial intelligence and robots to help with surgery and diagnosis, the innovative ways in which the healthcare landscape is adopting and benefiting from these technologies is undeniably going to change lives.
+From the availability of online medication to the use of artificial intelligence and robots to help with surgery and diagnosis, the innovative ways in which the healthcare landscape is adopting and benefiting from these technologies is undeniably changing lives.

-In a 2016 study by PushDoctor, it was found that 61% of the UK access healthcare services online through their smartphone, tablet or computer.
+In a 2016 study, it was found that 61% of the UK access healthcare services online through their smartphone, tablet or computer.
 The most common use case of online healthcare is to order repeat prescription, constituting 29% of respondents.